rouault/llvm-project-deluge/README.md

   type at runtime and ask the allocator to deal with it), and optional "hard" allocation (what OpenSSL calls the secure heap, so it's mlocked, DONT_DUMPed, zeroed on alloc and free, guarded with mprotected pages, and some other stuff).

+- The Fil-C calling convention carries bounds and type for the arguments and return value, so calling a function with the wrong signature will result in Fil-C killing your program.

+- Fil-C is careful about what it tells the linker about your program, so that it can protect type or bounds confusion arising from mislinked globals.
+If you define a global of one type in one file, and declare it extern with a different type (or different bounds) in another file, and then link and run, then the moment that the second file actually tries to access its type-confused reference, Fil-C will kill your program.

 - Fil-C allocates all local variables in isoheaps, including ones created with alloca().
 Escaping a pointer to a stack allocation does not lead to type confusion, but may lead to logic errors.